Television content rating system: South Korea

-The South Korean television rating system has been in force since 2000, and it started with only four classifications which are All, 7, 13 and 19.
-In February 2001, all programs except domestic dramas (which had been enforced since November 2002) has required to have a rating system.
-In 2007, rating 13 was changed into 12 and a new rating, 15 is introduced.
+The South Korean television rating system has been in force since 2000, and it started with only four classifications which were All, 7, 13 and 19.
+In February 2001, all programmes except domestic dramas (which had been enforced since November 2002) has required to have a rating system.
+In 2007, the 13 rating was replaced with 12 and the 15 ratings.
 Most programmes have to be rated, except the "exempt" rating below.
 Even if it qualifies for being exempt, a broadcaster may apply a rating.